jchalupka/resume-template-hugo/content/_index.md

 personal_projects:
   header_name: Personal Projects
   list:
-    - project_title: Knock Knock Joke Twitter Bot
+    # - project_title: Knock Knock Joke Twitter Bot
-      start_date: July 2018
+    #   start_date: July 2018
-      end_date: August 2018
+    #   end_date: August 2018
+    #   bullets:
+    #     - Uses webhooks to trigger an AWS Lambda function behind API Gateway which answers to knock-knock jokes and joke requests.
+    #     - Lambda function is written in Golang and utilizes the Twitter API.
+    #     - AWS services managed using Terraform.

+    - project_title: Hugo Resume Templator
+      start_date: August 2018
+      end_date: September 2018
       bullets:
-        - Uses webhooks to trigger an AWS Lambda function behind API Gateway which answers to knock-knock jokes and joke requests.
-        - Lambda function is written in Golang and utilizes the Twitter API.
-        - AWS services managed using Terraform.
+        - Utilized the Hugo framework to create a simple and easy to use resume templating system.
+        - Resume content is entered using a YAML configuration file.
+        - Created a Hugo theme to customize the visual appearance of the resume.

     - project_title: Library Renewal Automator
       start_date: May 2018